 I've been a professor in the Department of Anthropology at John Jay College for more than 20 years and have taught classes in drug use and abuse for most of that time.
 As an ethnographer with Narcotic and Drug Research, Inc. (NDRI) in the 1980s and 1990s, I conducted research on drug users, dealers and markets for a variety of research projects.
 At John Jay, our long-term project called "Drugs in My Neighborhood" has produced an enormous data set about that tracks the transformation of NYC area neighborhoods with regard to drugs and crime.
 The Fanteca Project is yet another opportunity for students to learn about the impact that drugs have on their neighbors and their neighborhoods.

-Anjelica-Maria Camacho is a Research Analyst at the Research and Evaluation Center at John Jay College.
+Anjelica-Maria Camacho is a Research Corrdinator at the Research and Evaluation Center at John Jay College.
 Her previous work included projects on youth justice, drugs, gun-violence, and the intersection of crime and race.
 Anjelica graduated from John Jay with a Masters in Criminal Justice with dual concentrations in criminology & deviance and terrorism studies.
 She currently teaches Sex and Culture and Drug use and Abuse in the Anthropology Department at John Jay College.

 Rob Freeman is a qualitative research consultant for New York University’s Center for Drug Use and HIV Research, and an Adjunct Lecturer for John Jay College.
 Trained as a cultural and medical anthropologist, his research focuses on the sociocultural dimensions of HIV/AIDS, including issues such as substance use, structural inequalities, and gender and sexuality.
 He is currently teaching Drug Use and Abuse 110 and Death and Dying 224.